Top 10 Factors Driving Cloud ERP Success

 Their legacy systems could manage production when there were fewer suppliers and products, as well as simpler distribution, selling and service channels.
 Given how fast many businesses are growing today, legacy systems’ contributions to greater growth are limited.
 These factors and more are why cloud ERP systems are seeing rapid adoption.
 The following are the top ten factors driving cloud ERP success in 2019 and beyond:

 1. Improving Product Quality

 Many of today’s organizations are relying on a single, scalable cloud ERP system across all manufacturing locations to improve their product quality.
 Quality and compliance systems are often siloed from other manufacturing and accounting systems, making it very difficult to get a company-wide view of quality.
 Cloud ERP software is seeing rapid growth in this area by providing a scalable system of record based on a single database.
 Quality becomes strategic, compliance becomes more manageable and customer satisfaction improves.

 2. Real-Time Production and Process Monitoring

 The era of real-time production and process monitoring is here.
-From small and medium-sized manufacturing companies to global leaders, all are adopting real-time production and process monitoring at a quick pace.
-Improving manufacturing execution, production efficiency and increasing the percentage of orders delivered on time to customers are just a few of the many factors driving cloud ERP adoption to support real-time production and process monitoring.
+From small and medium-sized manufacturing companies to global leaders, all are adopting real-time production and process monitoring at a quickening pace.
+Improving manufacturing execution, production efficiency and increasing the percentage of orders delivered on time to customers are just a few of the many factors driving cloud ERP adoption.

 3. Support for Shorter Lead Times and Schedule Adjustments